 This earlier work either ignored the effect of a politician's performance in office on the chances of reelection, or considered only office-motivated candidates.
 Most of the work that embodies retrospective assessment leaves out any possibility of campaign rhetoric.
 Our contribution is to model political campaigns by ideological candidates who make campaign promises, with voters who are fully rational in the degree to which the promises can be believed.
-Moreover, we show how such models can be extended to allow for asymmetric information, signaling, and information transmission, and, as a result, rhetoric in political campaigns is welfare improving.

 The outline of the paper is as follows.
-In the next section, we discuss generally how rhetoric might matter in finite election models, both with and without asymmetric information between the candidate and the voters.
-In section 3, we focus on the case in which there are (potentially) infinite elections and complete information.
+In the next section, we focus on the case in which there are (potentially) infinite elections and complete information.
 In this case we show how candidates may (rationally) choose to maintain a reputation for fulfilling campaign promises.
 We do this initially for the case in which candidates have linear utility functions.
 We next analyze several extensions, including the effect that concavity in utility has on the set of believable promises.
-Section 4 introduces asymmetric information, and shows how rhetoric enables credible transmission of information about candidate quality.
 We end with a brief discussion of our results.